 Dolby Digital and beyond

-Although soundbars claim they can support Dolby Sound, this does not mean that they support Dolby Atmos surround sound.
+Although soundbars claim they can assist Dolby Sound, this does not mean that they support Dolby Atmos surround sound system.
 You will need a stronger model with either physically upfiring drivers or processing power to virtualize such an arrangement.

 A more reliable and affordable soundbar will still support Dolby Digital, an audio codec that produces high-quality sound over a 5.1-channel system.
 Dolby Digital is compatible with 5.1 systems, and 2.1-channel systems can handle the audio.
 This allows you to mix down the signal and format it to suit the channel configuration of the soundbar.